m-quintero/Linux_Patcher/README.md

 - `-k`: Set kernel to be used to either generate a patchme or for installation of kernel.
 - `-v`: Display version and author information.
 - `-h`: Display usage information.
+- `-s`: Invoke silent mode to redirect all QC standard output and error to /dev/null when enabled.

 ### Examples of Usage